Redcouz/AzureDevOpsDiagram/README.md

 # AzureDevOpsDiagram
-# Only for save a study map diagram of Azure DevOps and Azure Cloud
+# Only for save a study map of Azure DevOps and Azure Cloud